Fuzari/BullsEye/README.md

 # BullsEye

-This is my first educational project in mobile and Swift [:
+This is my first educational project in mobile development with using Swift language [: